-Forbes recently published their annual study on one of the world’s most valuable brands.
-Coming as no surprise to most, the front-runner Apple topped the list of branding behemoths for the eighth year running, amassing an eye-watering brand value of $182.8 billion—up 8% from the previous year.
+Forbes recently published its annual study on one of the world’s most valuable brands.
+Coming as no surprise to most, the front-runner Apple topped the list of branding behemoths for the ninth year running, amassing an eye-watering brand value of $205.5 billion—up 12% over last year.

 The top ten, as reported by Forbes, is as follows:

 - Facebook: $88.9 billion